mebobby2/MachineLearningBook/README.md

 When you use ```pip install package_name``` you are installing it for the /usr/bin/python version (since the default system pip is probably the one specified in your $PATH), so when you run your python script and it loads a package, you will get a load error.
 Since your default python is now set to ```/usr/local/bin/python```.

 In order to make sure you use the pip associated with a particular python, you can run ```python -m pip install package_name```, or go look at what the pip on your path is, or is symlinked to.
 This will install the package into ```usr/local/lib/python2.7/site-packages``` which is then picked up by ```/usr/local/bin/python```.

+### pysqlite

+As of python version 2.5 and up, a working version of pysqlite 2, bundled as sqlite3, is available from within the language.
+So you don't need to install it as an external package.

 ## Notes